postmodern/sketches/README.txt

 == DESCRIPTION:

-Sketches allows you to create and edit Ruby code from the comfort of your editor, while having it safely reloaded in an IRB session whenever your code changes.
+Sketches allows you to create and edit Ruby code from the comfort of your editor, while having it safely reloaded in IRB whenever changes to the code are saved.

 == FEATURES:

 * Spawn an editor of your choosing from IRB.
-* Automatically reload your code as it changes.
+* Automatically reload your code when it changes.
+* Use a custom editor command.
+* Use a custom temp directory to store sketches in.

 == INSTALL: